A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Network Connectivity

 Finally, it might be of interest to see how Definition~\ref{def:netwconn} is related to existing definitions of connectivity in the literature.
-The following proposition sheds light on this question, showing that when there are no membership changes, the connectivity of the agent network under $\mathcal{A}$ is equivalent to the connectivity of an infinite interaction graph first introduced in \cite{Tsitsiklis84}, so that the former may be viewed as a generalization of the latter:
+The following proposition sheds light on this question, showing that when there are no membership changes, the connectivity of the agent network under $\mathcal{A}$ is equivalent to the connectivity of an infinite interaction graph first introduced in \cite{Tsitsiklis84}, so that the former is a generalization of the latter:

 \begin{proposition} If $\mathcal{J}(k)=\mathcal{L}(k)=\emptyset$ $\forall k\in\mathbb{P}$, then the agent network~\ref{enu:k=0}--\ref{enu:k=12rest} is connected under $\mathcal{A}$ if and only if the graph $(\mathcal{F},\mathcal{E}_\infty)$ is connected, where